-Fort Worx is a collaboration between Tarrant Area Food Bank, Taste Project and The Culinary School of Fort Worth, supported by Texas Workforce Solutions for Tarrant County.
-Apprentices spend the first 8 weeks learning the fundamentals of cooking in a production kitchen at Tarrant Area Food Bank.
-The final 8 weeks is a paid externship working in the full-service Taste Community Restaurant.
+Fort Worx is a collaboration between Taste Project, the Culinary School of Fort Worth, and Workforce Solutions for Tarrant County.
+Apprentices spend 16 weeks learning the fundamentals of cooking in a full-service restaurant at Taste Project’s Taste Community Restaurant.

 When are classes held?

 Classes are held on Mondays at Taste Community Restaurant.
 Apprentice are scheduled for 32 hours of work experience per week.
 Each apprentice’s schedule is different.
 Hours are scheduled Tuesdays – Sundays, 7:45am – 5:00pm with some evening hours.
 Apprentices must have availability to work both Saturdays and Sundays during the program.

 Participants who complete the program will receive a Fort Worx Certificate of Completion and will be qualified as Certified Fundamentals Cooks through the American Culinary Federation (ACF) upon completion of the program and passing the ACF exam.

 What kind of jobs does this program lead to?